kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

     │       ├── __init__.py             <-- Required to import from it
     │       ├── pandas_utils.py         <-- Put a file with utility functions here
     │       ├── dictionary_utils.py     <-- Or a few files
-    │       ├── visualization_utils     <-- Or sub-modules to organize even more utilities
+    │       ├── visualisation_utils     <-- Or sub-modules to organise even more utilities
     └── tests
 ```